Across the Chasm–Underwater

 C. S. Lewis

 But “John” is also an Everyman.
-In this passage he is very young and has learned about “the Landlord” who owns and rules the entire country and the Landlord’s hopelessly difficult list of rules that everyone must follow or be severely punished.
+In this passage he is very young and has just received his religious instruction about “the Landlord.”
+This never-seen figure owns and rules the entire country and John has begun to learn the Landlord’s hopelessly difficult list of rules that everyone must follow or be severely punished.

 The Pilgrim’s Regress, Book One, Chapter II, “The Island”